 “Can it be true that she has set to you too?” the girl asked the taxi driver boldly.

 “No doubt!” the man rapped out the words.
 “Her control is spread not only over your personality, but over mine as well.
 Don’t put on this, put on that, come here, don’t go there.
 Are all the women like that?
 Do you know what she told me?”

 Veronica suppressed a chuckle.
 “What?”

-“That if I drove the vehicle like crazy and if I was not careful on the road, she would keep me without dinner in the evening!
+“That if I drove the vehicle like crazy and if I wasn’t careful on the road, she would keep me without dinner in the evening!
 How do you like it?” the taxi driver sparked off.

 “I see.”
 Veronica replied to him, smiling, knowing her aunt’s temper so well.
 “But don’t worry.
 My aunt is always like that, when it comes to people whom she loves very much.”

 “I have noticed it.”
 He calmed down, tempering justice with mercy.
 “I’m sorry.
-I have not introduced myself yet.
+I haven’t introduced myself yet.
 Your aunt may turn brain.”

 “My name is Ricardo.
 And yours?”